-Gain an understanding of Tantra Hatha & Vinyasa alignment-based yoga, covering traditional asanas, shatkarma, pranayama, meditation, anatomy & bio-mechanics, philosophy, ethics, and the business of yoga.
+Gain a foundation in alignment-based Integral Vinyasa, Yin & Karma Yoga, covering traditional asanas, shatkarma, pranayama, meditation, anatomy & bio-mechanics, philosophy, ethics, and the business of yoga.

 Develop an ability to plan and guide asana postural practices of various levels across a spectrum from gentle beginner's classes to vigorous flows that are challenging yet accessible.